elabftw/elabdoc/doc/contributing.rst

 .. code-block:: bash

-   docker exec -it elabftw bin/install start
+   docker exec -it elabftw bin/console db:install

 * Enable debug mode to disable the caching of Twig templates